state-of-the-art/BlendNet/README.md

 Required to make sure - even if blender will be closed, the rendering process will be continued and the results will not be lost.
-Will execute the tasks sequentially - if the current task is almost complete and have waiting resources, it will start the next one to load the resources as much as possible.
+Will execute the tasks sequentially - if the current task is almost complete and has waiting resources, it will start the next one to load the resources as much as possible.

 Area of responsibility:
-* Allocating resources according the task specification.
+* Allocating resources according to the task specification.
 * Manages the allocated resources (if some resources going offline - restores it).
 * Planning the load (resources should work, not wait for dependencies).
 * Collects and merges the previews and results from the Agents.
 * Saving your money as much as possible.

-When a task is marked to execute - manager starting it and preparing a plan: it needs to create the Agents, determine the number of samples per agent, upload the dependencies to them, run the execution and watch for the status and progress.
+When a task is marked to execute - manager starts it and prepars a plan: it needs to create the Agents, determine the number of samples per agent, upload the dependencies to them, run the execution and watch for the status and progress.
 Meanwhile, it should plan for the next task (if there are some) - preload the